+sifying chemical compounds [Deshpande et al., 2005] and proteins [Huan et al., 2004] with promising results.
+However, this approach is plagued with a number of problems which we now illustrate by describing a small case study.
+The objective of this case study is to motivate our approach and set the stage for the rest of the paper.
 The case study involves building regression models for predicting the melting point of a set of chemical compounds (details on the data set can be found later in the paper) based solely on subgraph features extracted by the frequent subgraph mining system gSpan using support vector regression.
 We ran gSpan [Yan and Han, 2002] on the dataset at thresholds ranging from 20% to 5% in 1% decrements with a maximum size of 10.
-Regression models were built using the feature vectors based on the presence/absence of subgraph features using SVR (Support Vector Regression) [Smola and Schölkopf, 2004], [Cristianini and Shawe-Taylor, 2000] (the particular implementation used was SVMlite [Joachims, 1999]) and were evaluated using the $Q^2$ (details on the $Q^2$ metric are found later in the paper) score on a 5-fold cross validation.
-The $Q^2$ score for the model, the number of subgraphs discovered and the runtimes of gSpan for each threshold setting are illustrated in Figure 1 (a), (b) and (c).
+Regression models were built using the feature vectors based on the presence/absence of subgraph features using SVR (Support Vector Regression) [Smola and Schölkopf, 2004], [Cristianini and Shawe-Taylor, 2000] (the particular implementation used was SVMlite [Joachims, 1999]) and were evaluated using the Q^2 (details on the Q^2 metric are found later in the paper) score on a 5-fold cross validation.
+The Q^2 score for the model, the number of subgraphs discovered and the runtimes of gSpan for each threshold setting are illustrated in Figure 1.
 We can observe the following.

-First, the predictive accuracy of the regression model improves as the threshold frequency reduces.
+- 1. The predictive accuracy of the regression model improves as the threshold frequency reduces.
 This is an expected result [Deshpande et al., 2005] and has been observed earlier.
-It can be explained by the fact that additional relevant subgraph features are available on which the model can be based.
-Second, the number of frequent subgraphs and the runtime also increases as the threshold decreases (as expected and observed earlier [Deshpande et al., 2005]) which in the worst case is expected to grow exponentially with the size of graph transactions and the number of graph transactions.
+It can be explained by the fact that additional relevant subgraph features are available on which the model can be based. - 2.
+The number of frequent subgraphs and the runtime also increases as the threshold decreases (as expected and observed earlier [Deshpande et al., 2005]) which in the worst case is expected to grow exponentially.